vanschroeder/require_tree/README.md

  console.log(passedArray);
 ```

-*Note*: This value does not pass downrecursively, it stays at the top level of the heirarchy.
-So a JS file nested 2 levels deep would need to reference `module.parent.parent.parent`, or your modules will need to explicitely pass the locals via module.exports.
+*Note*: If you make nested `require_tree` calls  you will need to explicitely pass the locals object to the options param of the nested call